-Note 8 includes the details of loans with a director of the Company and a private company wholly-owned by a director of the Company.
-Note 6(b) and 6(c) includes the details of the acquisition of mineral property interests from a private company wholly-owned by a director of the Company.
+Note 8 includes the details of a director's loan.
+Note 6(b) and 6(c) includes the details of the acquisition of mineral property interests from a private entity wholly-owned by one of the directors of the Company.

-During the year ended March 31, 2020 and 2019, the Company's President, Chief Executive Officer and Director; Chief Financial Officer; and Corporate Secretary provided services to the Company under a service agreement with Hunter Dickinson Services Inc. ("HDSI") (note 10(b)).
-There were no other transactions with KMP during the year ended March 31, 2020 and 2019.
+During the three months ended June 30, 2020 and 2019, the Company's President, Chief Executive Officer and Director; Chief Financial Officer (June 30, 2019 only); and Corporate Secretary provided services to the Company under a service agreement with Hunter Dickinson Services Inc. (note 10(b)).